You may be doubtful that reversing cognitive decline and dementia is even possible.

 It’s called “Reversal of cognitive decline: A novel therapeutic program” by Dr. Dale Bredesen, MD, professor at the Easton Laboratories for Neurodegenerative Disease Research at UCLA.

-I recently stumbled upon it, and the results show that reversing cognitive impairment and Alzheimer's disease is absolutely possible, despite what most doctors and experts may tell you.
+I recently stumbled upon it, and the results show that reversing cognitive impairment and Alzheimer's disease is definitely possible, despite what most doctors and experts may tell you.

 Based on the underlying pathogenesis of Alzheimer's disease, Dr. Bredesen used a comprehensive therapeutic program to reverse cognitive decline in nine patients.